rpy2/rpy2/doc/source/numpy.rst

 .. note::
-   when using :meth:`asarray`, the data are not copied.
+   when using :meth:`numpy.asarray`, the data are not copied.

 >>> rx[2]
 3